-The opportunities offered by developments in genomics have been identified as a way to drive improvements for people with cancer in different population groups, and by one study in particular for women with cancer in India.
-It calls for much more widespread collection of data to enable development and use of type appropriate treatments for populations that are more diverse than previously studied 45.
+The opportunities offered by developments in genomics have been identified as a way to drive improvements for people with cancer in different population groups.
+One study in particular for women with cancer in India calls for much more widespread collection of data to enable development and use of type appropriate treatments for populations that are more diverse than previously studied58.